The best dummies for soothing your baby: Tried and tested by parents and babies

 Updated on

-Waiting until your baby is at least one month old is also recommended (we explain more as to why in the FAQs at the bottom of this article).
 It's also important that your baby's dummy is made from latex or food-grade silicone, is BPA-free and phthalate-free, and that you choose one from the correct age range for your baby.

 Don't forget about additional purchases, such as dummy sterilisers and dummy clips, to make sure they stay clean and at the ready!
 Check out our round-up of the best dummies below, as well as answers to all your dummy-related questions further down.

-Best eco-friendly dummy
+Best dummy overall

 "When my son saw this dummy, it was love at first soothe," Mother&Baby Parenting and Lifestyle Product writer Hannah James said.
 "It feels much nicer than other plastic dummies on the market.
 I love the flat and symmetrical design with MAM, and this design seems to be a favourite with my little one.
 I have used MAM for all of my children.
 I am overjoyed that this brand has created an eco-friendly dummy."